Engineering & Design Department - Where do I start?

 Benefits of declaring a pre-major status

-- You will receive pre-major advising, ensuring you are on track and taking the right courses for your intended major.
+- You will receive pre-major advising to ensure you are on track and taking the right courses for your intended major.
 The Engineering & Design Department has a Pre-major Advisor to help you stay on track.

 - You are eligible to apply for annual department scholarships.

 The Department Pre-major Advisor is available to incoming freshman, transfer students, current students, and all pre-majors in the Engineering & Design Department for registration assistance and advice.
 You may contact the advisor by email, by calling 360.650.4132 or in person in ET 204.
 Each individual program has an Advising page in the Majors tab as well.
 Some major courses are taught only once per year, so advice before registration is strongly encouraged.

 Full majors in the Engineering & Design Department will be assigned a faculty advisor upon admission to the major.